Pittsburgh Outdoor Activities: Room to Roam

 Because green space is such a natural part of Pittsburgh’s urban design, it requires no effort to venture outdoors for recreation or relaxation, whether you are on the South Side or the North Side of the city.

-Boasting idyllic snowbound places such as Hidden Valley Resort, Laurel Mountain, Blue Knob All Season Resort and Mystic Mountain nearby, Pittsburgh is an ideal place to take the family for some fun on the slopes, too.
+Boasting idyllic snowbound places such as Hidden Valley Resort, Laurel Mountain, Blue Knob All Season Resort and Mystic Mountain in or near southwestern Pennsylvania, Pittsburgh is an ideal place to take the family for some fun on the slopes, too.
 There are no less than 10 world-class skiing and snowboarding resorts within 100 miles of Pittsburgh that offer chances for snow-lovers of every ability level the chance to have a great time.

 acres of public parks